kucukaslan/gameserver/README.md

 # dream

-## Notes:
-- I've used MySQL as a database (to be pedantic I used the MariaDB that comes with XAMPP)
-- Database configuration is in [./config.properties](./config.properties) file, I will commit it for convenience with the test db credentials.

-- to alter log level, change the relevant values [src/main/resources/application.properties](src/main/resources/application.properties)
-My suggestion is not to set it to DEBUG or TRACE if the performance is important.
-Though, I prefer setting this project to TRACE, and rest (`root`) to INFO.

 ## Build and Run
 First the database must be created.
 I've exported the database (structure) to [./extras/dream.sql](./extras/dream.sql) file.